bernabranco/react-info-page1/README.md

 #DESCRIPTION
-An minimalist info page concept for websites made with react and Threejs.
+- A minimalist info page concept for websites made with react and Threejs.
 (work in progress)

 #USAGE